Heating Home With Oil Furnace

 7. When the thermostat senses the desired temperature has been reached, it signals the furnace to shut off.
 The furnace’s control panel receives the signal and deactivates the ignition system, stopping fuel flow to the burner.

-There are several different types of furnaces that are used to heat homes and buildings.
+Several different types of furnaces are used to heat homes and buildings.
 Here are some common types of furnaces:

 1. Forced-air furnaces: These are the most common type of furnace in homes and use a system of ducts to distribute the heated air throughout the building.
 Forced-air furnaces can be fueled by natural gas, oil, propane, or electricity.

-2. Boilers: Boilers are another type of furnace that heats water or steam, then distributes it through a system of pipes to radiators or baseboard heaters in different rooms.
+2. Boilers: Boilers are another furnace that heats water or steam and then distributes it through a system of pipes to radiators or baseboard heaters in different rooms.
 Boilers can be fueled by natural gas, oil, propane, or electricity.

-3. Heat pumps: Heat pumps are a type of furnace that uses electricity to move heat from one place to another.
+3. Heat pumps: Heat pumps are furnaces that use electricity to move heat from one place to another.
 In the winter, heat pumps absorb heat from the air or ground outside to warm your home.
 It can reverse the process and cool the house in the summer by releasing heat outside.

 There are two main types of oil furnaces: those that use a standing pilot light and those that use an electronic ignition system.
 Furnaces with a standing pilot light use a small flame that is always burning to ignite the fuel when the stove is turned on.
 On the other hand, furnaces with an electronic ignition system use a spark to ignite the fuel.
 These systems are typically more efficient and require less maintenance than those with a standing pilot light.